Small Business Debt Relief

 Owning a small business has its perks – but dealing with your creditors isn’t one of them.

-Are you having trouble paying CRA and your suppliers?
+Are you having trouble paying CRA or your suppliers?
 Is there never enough cash in the bank to meet your obligations?
 Are your revenues declining?
 Are you hiding from the bank?
-Are you behind in your rent payments for your business, about to be evicted by your landord?

 If you are experiencing any of these issues, give us a call and we will sit down with you for a FREE, no obligation consultation, and review your business’ cash flows and structure to advise you of the options available to you.